January 28, 2021

 We know that many doctors want input on the health of their dental practice, but in most cases they are not willing to pay the tens of thousands of dollars most consulting firms charge.
 Much like a medical or dental checkup, the experts at Professional Transition Strategies have found many practices would benefit greatly from a quarterly confidential practice performance survey.
 These surveys indicate strengths and weaknesses of the practice, and compares the practice to local peers and colleagues.

 Because PTS works closely with hundreds of local medical and dental practices, we see what the top performing offices are doing to be successful.
 We offer suggestions and a plan to improve the performance of the practice.
 We perform this service without a contract or large financial outlay.
 Here’s how quarterly reviews and employee contracts can contribute to the success of your dental practice.

-What is a Quarterly Performance Review?
+What is a quarterly performance review?

-Some may wonder what a quarterly performance review is.
 The key indicators our reviews and audits focus on include:

-- Overhead %, Margin
+- Overhead and margin.

-- Hygiene Performance and Hygiene Efficiency
+- Hygiene performance and efficiency.

 From this data and analysis, we can find opportunities for improvement in:

-- Practice and Production Growth
+- Practice and production growth.

-- Case Acceptance
+- Case acceptance.

-- Hygiene Department
+- Hygiene department.

 A recent survey done by Deloitte, a multinational professional services network, highlights that business audits help improve business performance.
 (1)